 He is now an Educational consultant and Living Historian.
-As a Living Historian, Dr. Fields portrayed General Grant at the 150th Sesquicentennial observations of: Fort Donelson and Shiloh, TN, and Raymond and Vicksburg, MS. He has been selected to portray General Grant at the 150th anniversary of Lee’s surrender to Grant at Appomattox Court House, VA, in 2015.
-He has portrayed the General at Appomattox in 2012, 2013 and 2014.
-He will portray General Grant in the Visitor Center film that is to be shown at Appomattox Court House National Historic Park, to be shot in July, 2014.
+As a Living Historian, Dr. Fields portrayed General Grant at the 150th Sesquicentennial observations of: Fort Donelson and Shiloh, TN, Vicksburg, MS, and at the 150th anniversary of Lee’s surrender to Grant at Appomattox Court House, VA, in 2015.
+He also portrayed the General at Appomattox in 2012, 2013 and 2014.
+He portrays General Grant in the Visitor Center film that is shown at Appomattox Court House National Historic Park.
 Dr. Fields has appeared with the Mississippi Symphony Orchestra in Vicksburg NMP.
 He was featured as General Grant, and as a Grant authority, in the Discovery Channel three-part documentary series “How Booze built America.”
 Dr. Fields portrays General Grant, giving his life story, on the Civil War Trust website in the 1in4 series of biographies and significant places and events the distinguished Civil War Trust has established.
 This may be seen at Civilwar.org and select 1in4 at the top of the page.

 Please E-telegraph General Grant for orders or information at: firstname.lastname@example.org